John Bolton book: Trump sought reelection help from China | DW | 18.06.2020

 Election help from China

-Trump's decisions were guided by his drive to win reelection, asserts Bolton, including a June 2019 conversation with Chinese President Xi Jinping at a G20 summit in Japan.
+Trump's decisions were guided by his drive to win reelection, asserts Bolton.
+This includes a June 2019 conversation with Chinese President Xi Jinping at a G20 summit in Japan.

-"With only interpreters present," said Bolton, Trump switched subject, "pleading with Xi to ensure he'd win" the next US presidential election due on November 3.
+"With only interpreters present," said Bolton, Trump switched subject, "pleading with Xi to ensure he'd win" the next US presidential election scheduled for November 3.

 "He stressed the importance of [US] farmers, and increased Chinese purchases of soybeans and wheat in the electoral outcome," asserted Bolton.